Computer Applications

 Identify the statement which has the error and write the correct statement.
 Give the output of the program segment.

-void calculate() { String a = "KING", b = "KINGDOM"; boolean x = a.compareTo(b); System.out.println(x); }Write a Java program to enter any sentence and convert the sentence to uppercase.
-Print only those words of the sentence whose first and last letters are the same.
+void calculate() { String a = "KING", b = "KINGDOM"; boolean x = a.compareTo(b); System.out.println(x); }Define a class to accept a string and convert the same to uppercase, create and display the new string by replacing each vowel by immediate next character and every consonant by the previous character.
+The other characters remain the same.